 With a background in graphic design, printmaking and watercolor painting, I started exploring the world of tilemaking in 1997 and haven't looked back since.
-Through continual experimentation I have been able to create a wide range of tiles with only terracotta and white clays, underglaze color pigments and a clear finish glaze.
+Through continual experimentation I have been able to create a wide range of tile designs with only terracotta and white clays, underglaze color pigments and a clear finish glaze.

 |